 This Application Note provides information on how to install and set up modem communications for a system of TB8100 base stations.
 It is intended for system designers and integrators who need to implement remote monitoring and configuration.
-For more detail or answers to specific questions, consult the documentation for the TB8100 base station and service kit or contact your dealer or nearest Tait office.
+For more detail or answers to specific questions, consult the documentation for the TB8100 base station and Service Kit or contact your nearest Tait Dealer or Customer Service Organisation.

 Figure 1 shows a small example system.
 Each base station has a modem link and can dial the Alarm Center when an alarm occurs.
-The Alarm Center PC is set up to use its modem to send emails via an ISP
+The Alarm Center PC is set up to use its modem to send emails via an ISP.